2014 United States House of Representatives elections in Louisiana

-The 2014 United States House of Representatives elections in Louisiana were held on Tuesday, November 4, 2014 to elect the six U.S. representatives from the state of Louisiana, one from each of the state's six congressional districts.
-The elections coincided with the elections of other federal and state offices, including the United States Senate.
+The 2014 United States House of Representatives elections in Louisiana were held on Tuesday, November 4, 2014, to elect the six U.S. representatives from the state of Louisiana, one from each of the state's six congressional districts.
+The elections coincided with those of other federal and state offices, including the United States Senate.

 Under Louisiana's jungle primary system, all candidates appeared on the same ballot, regardless of party.
-If no candidate received 50 percent plus one vote during the primary election, a runoff election will be held on December 6, 2014, between the top two candidates in the primary.
+If no candidate received 50 percent plus one vote during the primary election, a runoff election was held on December 6, 2014, between the top two candidates in the primary.

 Overview

 Results of the 2014 United States House of Representatives elections in Louisiana by district:

 District 1

 Republican incumbent Steve Scalise, who has represented the 1st district since 2008, considered running for the U.S. Senate, but instead ran for re-election.
 He faced Democrats Lee A. Dugas and M. V. "Vinny" Mendoza and Libertarian Jeffry "Jeff" Sanford in the election.